will-frankland/will-frankland/README.md

 ## Hi there 👋 I'm Will - Web Developer @ MeaningfulWork Inc

-- 🔭 I’m currently working on building Riverdale Web Designs - my own personal web development business
+- 🔭 I’m currently working on building Riverdale Web Designs - my web development business
 - 🌱 I’m currently learning on developing a deeper understanding of JavaScript and Node.js
 - 📫 How to reach me: will-frankland@hotmail.com | will@riverdalewebdesigns.com